UoB-COMSM0166/2025-group-2/README.md

 > > 	<img width="90%" src="./ReportMaterial/quantitative-evals/NASA_TLX-lvl2.png">
 > > </p>

-We evaluated the NASA TLX results received from the ten players using the Wilcoxon Signed Ranked Test to determine whether there is a significant difference between the two difficulty levels.
+We evaluated the NASA TLX results above from the ten players using the Wilcoxon Signed Ranked Test to determine whether there is a significant difference between the two difficulty levels.

 For the evaluation, we used an alpha value of 0.05 as we would like to be 95% certain that any significant differences found in our assessment is caused by real differences and not randomness.
 On a test with 10 sets of data, this means that we would require a W value of 8 or below for the test result to be statistically significant.